-The primary government policy causing the wedge is the ever-increasing role of the government in funding health care, a factor that corresponds directly with the diminishing role of the private sector, particularly the consumers of health care.
+The primary government policy causing the wedge is the ever-increasing role of government in funding health care, a factor that corresponds directly with the diminishing role of the private sector, particularly, health care consumers.

 Since 1967, the private sector has been funding less and less of total national health expenditures-less than 54 percent as of 2007.
 Public outlays (at the federal and state levels) now account for nearly one-half of total U.S. health care expenditures.
 Meanwhile, total out-of-pocket expenditures have been plummeting even faster as a share of total health expenditures.